How are books printed?

 Stage 3: Preparing the book cover

-The book covers are printed at a separate printer as they require specialized printing – that might be coloured foil or embossing, for example.
+The book covers are printed at a separate printer as they require specialised printing – that might be coloured foil or embossing, for example.

 Two book covers are usually printed on one sheet of paper.
 They are cut down to size and trimmed.